Neurology & Psychiatry

 When it comes to the neurologic and psychiatric therapeutic areas, history would have us believe the future of these clinical trials is going to be mired in more of the same – failure.

 Over the past decade, 99% of Alzheimer’s drug trials have failed and the likelihood of approval in neuropsychiatry indications is barely 6%.
-And with nearly a quarter of all Americans having at least one CNS disorder and the majority of effective treatments dating back to the 1950s, the need for better CNS disease research solutions is clear.
+And with nearly a quarter of all Americans having at least one CNS disorder and the majority of effective treatments dating back to the 1950s, the need for better CNS disease research solutions globally is clear.

 The way we see it, past failure isn’t a problem.
 It’s an opportunity.

 An opportunity to ask ‘why?’
 When history tells us that participant compliance is one of the biggest challenges to the success of CNS clinical trials, we listen, learn, and adapt in a way that only a neuroscience CRO could.

 An opportunity to improve participant retention and study adherence by creating a trial experience that’s adaptable and as smooth as possible.
 By incorporating patient and caregiver needs and concerns into the initial study design process, as well as decentralized clinical trial needs, we are able to mitigate and minimize their burden before it becomes a problem – ensuring participants are fully engaged at each and every step of our CNS clinical research.

-An opportunity to unite our team of experts.
-With over 130 years of experience in the central nervous system (CNS) therapy area, including more than 330 clinical studies, 3,000 sites and 70,000 patients, no matter what challenges may arise during the development of your drug … our team of experts stand ready to utilize their learnings to enhance the success of your drug development program.
+An opportunity to unite our global team of experts.
+With over 130 years of collective experience in the central nervous system (CNS) therapy area, including more than 350 clinical studies, 3,000 sites and 70,000 patients, no matter what challenges may arise during the development of your drug … our collaborative team of experts stand ready to utilize their learnings to enhance the success of your drug development program.